bps12/bps12.github.io/_posts/2018-07-24-off-the-tourist-track-espana.md

 ![_config.yml]({{ site.baseurl }}/images/jaca-fest.png)

 ### The Pyrenees
 My gracious hosts took me to the Ibon De Estanes.
 This is a lake in the mountains right on the border with France.
-Its an 11km hike round trip and that wraps around back through France(Thank goodness for the Shenegen zone :P).
+Its an 11km hike round trip and that wraps around back through France(Thank goodness for the Shenegen zone :tada).
 I don't really think my words can do it justice so I'll just leave some pictures.

 ![_config.yml]({{ site.baseurl }}/images/pyrfull.jpg)
 ![_config.yml]({{ site.baseurl }}/images/church.jpg)